Our Verdict

 Comfort

-In our opinion, the Diamondback HD 8x28 is about as comfortable to hold as a compact pair of binoculars can be.
-At 14 ounces, they are very light — you'll barely notice them hanging around your neck, and you're very unlikely to get arm strain when holding them to your face for long periods.
+In our opinion, the Diamondback HD 8x28 is about as comfortable to hold as a compact pair of binoculars can be for those with smaller hands.
+At 14.7 ounces, they are very light — you'll barely notice them hanging around your neck, and you're very unlikely to get arm strain when holding them to your face for long periods.
+Additionally, they are well balanced, enhancing overall comfort and reducing any sort of strain.

-The 28mm objective lenses make for some small barrels, so you'll have to choose between a dainty pinch grip, or the classic 'full-hand' grip and deal with your thumbs being mashed together and your fingers being intertwined.
+The 28 mm objective lenses make for some small barrels, so for those with larger hands you'll have to choose between a dainty pinch grip, or the classic 'full-hand' grip with your fingers intertwined.
 Neither style is ideal, as the former feels more spacious but makes it harder to adjust the focus knob, and the latter allows for easy focusing but feels quite cramped.

-Despite the fact that these binoculars feel a bit too small to be ergonomic in most people's hands, all of our testers were able to find a hand position that started to feel natural after a couple of birding sessions.
+Despite the fact that these binoculars feel a bit too small to ergonomically achieve a relaxed c grip, all of our testers were able to find a hand position that started to feel natural after a couple of glassing sessions.
 Also, the only real alternative is using larger barreled binoculars, which is a tradeoff because they will inevitably be heavier.
-In most cases, we find the small sacrifices you make in comfort with the Diamondback HD 8x28 are well worth the weight savings.
+In most cases, we found the small sacrifices you make with the Diamondback HD 8x28 are well worth the weight savings.

 Field of View